agarwalvipin/open_cfa/docs/LOS/Fixed Income/Reading 48.md

     * **Conversion Value:** The market value of the shares received (`Conversion Ratio × Current Share Price`).
   * **❌ Compensation:** Because this is a valuable feature, convertible bonds are issued with lower yields than non-convertible bonds.

+  #### <span style="color: #6A1B9A;">3.4 Contingent Convertible Bonds (CoCos)</span>
+  * **Contingent Convertible Bonds (CoCos)** are hybrid debt securities that automatically convert to equity or are written down if a pre-specified trigger event occurs.
+    * **Common Triggers:** Bank's capital ratio falls below a certain threshold, or a regulatory authority declares the bank is non-viable.
+    * **Purpose:** Primarily issued by financial institutions to strengthen their capital base.
+In times of distress, these bonds absorb losses by converting to equity, helping the bank meet regulatory capital requirements.
+    * **⚠️ Risk:** Investors face the risk of forced conversion at the worst possible time—when the issuer is in financial trouble and the stock price is likely depressed.
+    * **✅ Compensation:** Due to their high risk, CoCos typically offer higher yields than traditional convertible bonds.

+#### <span style="color: #6A1B9A;">3.5 Warrants (Benefit the Investor)</span>
+* **Warrants** are long-term call options that give the *bondholder* the right to buy the issuer's common stock at a fixed price (the **exercise price**) during a specified period.
+  * **Key Difference from Convertibles:** Warrants are detachable and can be traded separately from the bond.
+When exercised, the bondholder keeps the bond and pays additional cash to purchase the shares.
+  * **✅ Investor Impact:** Provides upside potential if the company's stock price rises, while maintaining bond ownership and coupon payments.
+  * **❌ Compensation:** Like convertibles, bonds with attached warrants offer lower yields than otherwise identical straight bonds because of this valuable feature.
+  * **Dilution Effect:** When warrants are exercised, new shares are issued, which dilutes existing shareholders' ownership.

 -----

 ### <span style="color: #1565C0;">Part 4: Where Are Bonds Issued and How Are They Taxed? 🌍⚖️</span>